Why did NFL file a grievance vs. union this week? Sources explain league’s latest ‘warning shot’

 No one does, it seems.

 The players association would be thrilled to eliminate franchise tags and reduce rookie contracts from four years to three as means to encourage market movement.
-But their collective bargaining agreement runs through 2030 and they don’t currently have sufficient leverage.
+But its collective bargaining agreement runs through 2030 and it doesn’t currently have sufficient leverage.
 Tretter acknowledged on the podcast: “If the only thing we’re willing to do is to ask for it, the answer is going to be ‘no’ most of the time.”
 As Chubb said in July after the Zoom call, the position group is “handcuffed.”

 "We're looking for things we can actually do," Chubb said.
-"I don't think anything was established (yet) as far as that.
+"I don't think anything was established [yet] as far as that.

 "We're looking for a call to action."